flawedvice/flawedvice/README.md

 I'm Vicente Aranda, Full Stack Developer and Life Long Student!

-I'm really into what the Web 3.0 can do to our society, so I'm studying about Data Science, Machine Learning and Blockchain in my spare time.
+My main aim is to develop tools and knowledge solve today's more intriguing and complex problems.
+That's why I'm studying about Data Science and Machine Learning in my spare time.

 If there is any project you might need a hand, if you want to talk or, well, anything you like, you can find me here!